SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_PLM_Solution.md

 # Verizon PLM Solution

-The Verizon PLM Solution is a DataMiner driver used to manage resource reservations representing the Verizon platform PLM activities.
+The Verizon PLM Solution is a DataMiner connector used to manage resource reservations representing the Verizon platform PLM activities.

 ## About